i5ar/ifollowers/README.md

 iFollowers
 ----------

-Keep track of your Twitter followers.
+:squirrel: Keep track of your Twitter followers.

 > When you have a lage number of unfollowers there must be a reason!
 This script will help you to detect your unfollowers and so far improving the quality of your tweets!
 Tracking your unfollowers makes easier to understand if it's your fault!